zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 ### Resources for NGINX App Protect

-If you would like to use the App Protect module, create the following additional resources:
+If you would like to use the App Protect WAF module, create the following additional resources:

 1. Create a custom resource definition for `APPolicy`, `APLogConf` and `APUserSig`: